andresmegias/richvalues/README.md

 conda install richvalues -c richvalues
 ~~~

-## Tutorial
+## Tutorials
 You can check this [quick tutorial](https://github.com/andresmegias/richvalues/blob/main/examples/quick-tutorial.ipynb) to learn the basics of this library.
+Afterwards, you can check the rest of tutorials and example scripts in the [examples folder](https://github.com/andresmegias/richvalues/blob/main/examples/) folder.

 ## Links
 - Project page on PyPI: https://pypi.org/project/richvalues/.